xiaolinpan/sPhysNet-Taut/README.md

 ```
 python predict_tautomer.py --smi "Cc1c2c([nH]n1)OC(=C([C@@]2(c3cc(cc(c3)N4CCCC4)C(F)(F)F)C(C)C)C#N)N"
 ```
+Or you can run MolTaut via jupyter notebook, the results will be shown by mols2grid with energies.

 ## Citation
 If you use this project in your research, please cite the following papers: